dastergon/strgz/README.md

 ### Searching

-Search for a specific keyword in the index
+Search for a specific word in the index and show repositories

     strgz search vim